 When it comes to strange sounds in homes, few things are as confusing or disruptive as noisy plumbing.
-For new or first-time homeowners, it can even be downright alarming.
-Why do pipes make noise?
-The answer depends on a few different factors, but the most common causes are often pressure, temperature, loose fittings, or air in the system.
+For new or first-time homeowners, it can even be alarming, especially if you’ve ever wondered, “Why do my water pipes make noise?” or noticed water pipes making noise during everyday use.
+The reason why pipes make noise depends on several factors, but the most common causes are pressure, temperature, loose fittings, or air in the system.
 No matter the source, it helps to know what’s normal and what may signal the need for plumbing repair.

 What kind of noises could you hear?

-• Loud banging
+- Loud banging noises

 Understanding Your Home’s Plumbing System